 Washita Battlefield National Historic Site

 The Washita Battlefield National Historic Site marks the location of Lt.
-Col. George A. Custer's November 27, 1868 surprise dawn attack on the Southern Cheyenne village of Peace Chief Black Kettle.
-Nestled along the Washita River, the Washita Battlefield stands as a nationally significant and protected area that highlights the United States government's Indian policy during the 1800s, as well as the Cheyenne's struggle to maintain control of their traditional homelands.
-Visit and witness the site of this tragic clash of cultures during the Indian Wars era.
+Col. George A. Custer's November 27, 1868 surprise attack on the Southern Cheyenne village of Peace Chief Black Kettle.
+Nestled along the Washita River, the Washita Battlefield stands as a nationally significant and protected area.
+The site highlights the United States government's 1800s Indian policy, as well as the Cheyenne's struggle to maintain control of their traditional homelands.
+Visitors here learn about the tragic clash of cultures during the Indian Wars era.

-Before heading out onto the park trail, stop at the park's visitor center to see exhibits, browse through the Western National Parks Association bookstore, or watch the 27-minute film "Destiny at Dawn - Loss and Victory on the Washita."
-The film focuses on the military engagement that happened here and the events leading up to it, and provides an informative history lesson before exploring the site.
-Visitors will also enjoy a breathtaking view of the Washita River Valley from the visitor center and Hwy 47A overlook.
+Stop at the visitor center to see exhibits, browse through the Western National Parks Association bookstore, or watch the 27-minute film "Destiny at Dawn - Loss and Victory on the Washita."
+The film focuses on the military engagement at the site and the events leading up to the massacre, providing an informative history introduction to guests.
+Visitors will also enjoy breathtaking views of the Washita River Valley from the visitor center and Hwy 47A overlook.

-This site also contains the Washita Native Garden, a wheel-shaped garden that features plants traditionally used by the Cheyenne people.
-The garden is separated into four sections: daily living, medicinal purposes, edible herbs and plants used within the home.
+This site also holds the Washita Native Garden, a wheel-shaped garden featuring plants traditionally used by the Cheyenne people.
+The garden is separated into four sections: daily living, medicinal purposes, edible herbs and domestic plants.
 Learn about various native plant species and discover their importance in Plains Indian culture and tribal communities.